-On August 13, 2020, the University of Houston System published an update to the Sexual Misconduct Policy which meets the requirements of the Department of Education Title IX Final Rule.
+On September 1, 2021, the University of Houston System published an update to the Sexual Misconduct Policy which meets the requirements of Texas Education Code §51.259 and §51.295, Texas Labor Code §21.142, and the updated Department of Education Title IX guidance on hearing procedures.
 The following excerpts from the Policy will assist the reader in understanding basic rights, responsibilities, rules, and procedures under the Policy.
 The entire UHS Sexual Misconduct Policy is an Enclosure to this report.
 See Enclosure 2.